WhitakerLab/WhitakerLabProjectManagement/weekly-updates/Georgia-Aitkenhead/bi-weekly-meetings-2024.md

 ### What did you achieve?

 * Submitted application for SSI workshop
-* Wrote up participant user notes with video quotes
+* Wrote up participant user notes with video quotes, BGT to review
-* Meeting prep for TPS coffee chat with JS and AB
+* Meeting prep for TPS coffee chat with JS and AB (chat will be on March 27)
-* Sent February newsletter with job applications
+* Sent February newsletter with job applications, still no illustrator, BGT will share again on social media
+* User testing: send reminders for vouchers, BGT to check who's missing and needs to be nudged in email with notes

 ### What did you struggle with?